 The SENCO has responsibility for the removal of a pupil from SEN Support on the Record of Need at Archbishop Benson School.
-The decision will be dependent upon appropriate progress being made towards set targets and in conjunction with appropriate teaching staff/outside agencies and parents.
+The decision will be dependent upon appropriate progress being made towards set targets and in conjunction with the Inclusion Team, appropriate teaching staff/outside agencies and parents.